-As Senior Vice President, Commercial Mortgages, Jeremy Wedgbury is responsible for First National’s market-leading commercial mortgage business.
+As Executive Vice President, Commercial Mortgages, Jeremy Wedgbury is responsible for First National’s market-leading commercial mortgage business.
 In this interview, we ask him to share his perspectives on the Company’s commercial mortgage growth strategies and future opportunities.

 Tell us first about yourself.